The history of underwear

 By putting textile innovation at the service of women, Smoon is developing better panties!

-It is a panty that allows you to absorb your periods, a real alternative to tampons and sanitary napkins.
+These are panties that absorb periods, a real alternative to tampons and sanitary napkins.

-Comfortable, ecological and free of chemicals that are dangerous to our health, menstrual panties have it all.
+Comfortable, ecological and without chemicals dangerous to our health, menstrual panties have it all.
 You can not stop progress !

 By Ada